 Letters with Multiple Names

 A few letters have multiple names.
-The Spanish V has the same pronunciation as the B, and as such is often called by the same name: “bay.”
-However, there is a lot of confusion between the two letters, and many people say “bay” grande (big B) or “bay” pequenña” (small B) to differentiate between the two.
-To avoid any miscommunication, the name “ubay” was introduced for the V.
+The Spanish V has the same pronunciation as the B, and as such is often called by the same name: bay.
+Due to the confusion between the two letters, many people say “bay de vaca” (V) or “bay de bebe” (B) to differentiate between the two.
+Additionally, to avoid these types of miscommunications, the name ubay was introduced for the letter V.

 Another letter that has two names is the Y. Because it can be pronounced like vowel I (ee), it was originally named the i griega (Greek I).
 However, a new name was introduced recently that reflects this letter’s other pronunciations: ye (pronounced “yay”).

 Tricky Letters in the Spanish Alphabet

 While many of the letters in the Spanish alphabet look and sound like English letters, there are some subtle differences.
 Take your time to learn and practice each letter pronunciation, and over time you will develop a flawless Spanish accent!